Popsy96/Data_Viz_Insights_for_HR/README.md

 Learn more about the insights from the HR data through this storytelling presentation:

 - **[Storytelling: Providing Employee Insights for HR](https://public.tableau.com/views/Storytelling-ProvidingEmployeesInsightsforHR/Story1?:language=en-GB&:display_count=n&:origin=viz_share_link)**: A story-driven narrative explaining the insights derived from the data.
+- **[Project implementation to Insights for HR](https://medium.com/@popsy_aussie/capstone-project-empowering-hr-decision-making-with-a-data-driven-insights-dashboard-a7376e42ad8)**: How did I this project ? : By doing a data analysis project and providing insights to the HR of the corporate company.
 ---

 ## 🔧 Tools Used: